 - I have used a baster to make them but if you use a squeezable bottle or a zip bag, pour pancake batter into the bottle or the zip bag.
 If using a zip bag you will need to cut a tiny hole in the bottom corner of the bag to pipe out the batter.

 - Once the pan is hot, start squeezing little dots of batter with a little space between them.
 Cook the mini pancakes until l the tops form tiny bubbles and look dry.
 Flip them with a spatula and cook on the other side for 30-40 seconds or until golden brown.
 Repeat with the remainder of the batter.
-You may need to lightly grease your pan every now and then.
+You may need to grease the pan lightly from time to time.

 - Serve hot or cold in milk or with a topping of your choice.
 See serving suggestions and of course, ENJOY!